cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 # What sorts of diversity in skills does our team possess

 Our team comprises of three basic scientific disciplines: computer science, physics, and mathematics.
 Physics students have experience in different fields, such as running molecular dynamics simulations and density-functional theory simualtions, using finite-element methods, and training AI models with simualtion data.
 Team members posses various computer skills, for example Linux command line usage, data analysis with Python and parallel programming with C++ and Fortran.
-Most team members have previous experience in using HPC systems, and team members have experience also on containers and cloud technologies.
+Most members have previous experience in using HPC systems, and some also have experience on containers and cloud technologies.

 # Why will our team work well together